vmware-tanzu/secrets-manager/docs/_pages/0140-production.md

 not being able to receive secrets from the **VSecM Safe**, and the **VSecM Safe** failing to respond to the requests made by the **VSecM Sentinel**.

-Therefore, it’s important to ensure that the **SPIRE Server** is online and able to renew its CA certificate before it expires.
+Therefore, it's important to ensure that the **SPIRE Server** is online and able to renew its CA certificate before it expires.
 Otherwise, manual intervention will be required to fix the trust issue.